WWE WrestleMania 30: 5 Reasons John Cena vs. The Undertaker Must Main-Event

 3. The Match Would Be Amazing

-Matthews lives in North Carolina with his wife, daughter, and two dogs.
+Matthews lives in North Carolina with his wife, two kids, and two dogs.